Berchtesgaden hotels are well-prepared for the 2 million guests they receive every year.

 Practical tip: if you are arriving by train, you can walk up to the town, but the road is steep and it's a good ten minutes uphill with luggage.
 I did it once, but I wouldn't do it again!
 It's much easier to take a taxi from the train station, get to your hotel, ditch the luggage and then figure out the buses.

 If you want to stay right in the old town there are a number of hotels and pensions to choose from.
 The three listed below have been popular with many visitors.
-(I haven't stayed in any of these, myself.
-I'm partial to the Türken, up on the mountain).
+(I've stayed at the Hotel Witteslbach and enjoyed it.
+See more info below).

 These Berchtesgaden hotels could be good choices if you want to spend time exploring the town, especially if you are without a car.
 The major sights in the area can be reached by bus from the town or train station.

 These three hotels are right in the center of the town, right in amongst the cafes and shops.
 They have English-speaking staff and great views from some of the rooms; ask for one of the view rooms.